After Hours - A Parent's Guide to Calling the Pediatrician

 • Tylenol and Motrin dosing handouts are given at each well visit and may also be found on our website, Facebook, and Instagram pages!

-• Please do not call the doctor on call for Tylenol/Motrin dosing or medication refills (unless it’s an emergency medication such as Albuterol, EpiPen, or seizure medication).
+• Please do not call the doctor on call for Tylenol or Motrin dosing.

-• Please do not call the doctor after hours to request an appointment.
+• Please do not call the doctor after hours to request an appointment or a prescription refill.
+Medication will not be prescribed after hours.

 Calling during business hours: